rocsalvador/pcstats/README.md

-# PC_STATS
+# Linux CPU and RAM monitor
-Linux CPU and RAM monitor
+Just created this to play a little bit with /proc/ folder on Linux and test DEB packages